Big Question:

 The winning solution will earn a student/group prize of $1,000!

 • Participants/teams should adequately explain how their idea provides a solution to the challenge while also making sure they address the core criteria below.
 The criteria below will be used to evaluate the final solution presentations and award a winner.
+Click HERE to get a more in-depth description and outline of each scoring element.

 Practicality (Fundamental Criteria):